authomatic/authomatic/doc/source/examples/credentials.rst

 .. literalinclude:: ../../../examples/gae/credentials/main.py
    :language: python
-   :lines: 65
+   :lines: 67

 We can refresh the :class:`.Credentials` without the **user** while they are valid.
-If they are expired we only can get new :class:`.Credentials` with the :func:`authomatic.login` function.
+If they are expired we only can get new :class:`.Credentials` by repeating the *login procedure* with :func:`authomatic.login`.

 Inform the **user** about **his/her** :class:`.Credentials` and create links to *Refresh*, *Action* and *Logout* handlers, which we are going to create next.

 .. literalinclude:: ../../../examples/gae/credentials/main.py
    :language: python
-   :lines: 76-90
+   :lines: 69-92

 Create the *Refresh* handler, retrieve the serialized :class:`.Credentials` from the cookie, deserialize them and get their expiration date.

 .. literalinclude:: ../../../examples/gae/credentials/main.py
    :language: python
-   :lines: 93-100
+   :lines: 95-100, 102

 Refresh the :class:`.Credentials` with the :meth:`.Credentials.refresh` method.
 It returns a :class:`.Response object`, but only if the :class:`.Credentials` support refreshment.